decodingml/tabular-semantic-search-tutorial/INSTALL_AND_USAGE.md

 make load-data
 ```

-Go to [MongoDB Atlas](https://cloud.mongodb.com/), navigate to **Clusters → Browse Collections → tabular-semantic-search** to verify that your database was created successfully.
+Go to [MongoDB Atlas](https://rebrand.ly/mongo-atlas), navigate to **Clusters → Browse Collections → tabular-semantic-search** to verify that your vector database was populated successfully.

-**Note:** Give it a few minutes before running the queries (~10-15 minutes)
+**Note:** Give it a few minutes before running the queries (~5 minutes)

 3. Try some queries:
 ```bash